tantikristanti/grobid-medical-report/README.md

 # grobid-medical-report :hospital:
-grobid-medical-report is a [GROBID](https://github.com/kermitt2/grobid) module for extracting and structuring medical reports into structured XML/TEI encoded documents.
-As the other GROBID models, this module relies on machine learning using linear Chain Conditional Random Fields (CRF).
+grobid-medical-report is a [GROBID](https://github.com/kermitt2/grobid) module for extracting and restructuring medical reports from raw documents (PDF, text) into encoded documents (XML/TEI).
+All models built in this module are machine learning models that implement Wapiti CRF as Grobid's default models (it's possible to use deep learning models developed with [DeLFT](https://github.com/kermitt2/delft/) in Grobid as an alternative to the Wapiti CRF).

 ![FromPDF2TEI](doc/img/PDF2TEI.png)